Ada Twist, Scientist (TV series)

 Ada Twist, Scientist is an animated preschool television series, based on the eponymous book series by Andrea Beaty and David Roberts.
 Developed and executive produced by Chris Nee for Netflix, the series premiered on September 28, 2021.
-A second season was released on January 25, 2022, followed by a third season on September 12, 2022, and a fourth season on April 22, 2023.
+A second season was released on January 25, 2022, followed by a third season on September 12, 2022, and a fourth and final season on April 22, 2023.